 “The CFTC could be clearer in outlining deadlines and when exceptions are available,” Donald N. Lamson, Washington-based counsel at Shearman & Sterling LLP, said today in a telephone interview.

 The agency estimated that 125 firms will register as swap dealers, which will face the highest standards for collateral, capital and conduct when trading with pension funds and cities.
-Dodd-Frank, the regulatory overhaul enacted in response to the 2008 credit crisis, includes provisions meant to reduce market risk after largely unregulated trades helped fuel a collapse that forced a U.S. bailout of American International Group Inc. (AIG)
+Dodd-Frank, the regulatory overhaul enacted in response to the 2008 credit crisis, includes provisions meant to reduce market risk after largely unregulated trades helped fuel a collapse that forced a U.S. bailout of American International Group Inc. (AIG:US)

 Footnotes and details in a CFTC regulation published May 23 laid out a timeline for when and how firms must determine if they meet the swap-dealer definition.
 Companies must first determine whether they do at least $8 billion in aggregate gross notional swap-dealing business with counterparties.